manuGil/online-core/docs/source/radiometric-ops.rst

 .. important::
    **Resources.**

-   You will require the latest LTR version of `QGIS (A Coruna 3.10) <https://qgis.org/en/site/forusers/download.html>`_, plus the dataset `data.zip <#>`_ which you can download from CANVAS.
+   You will require the latest LTR version of `QGIS (A Coruna 3.10) <https://qgis.org/en/site/forusers/download.html>`_, plus the dataset `Data_Filter_Operations <data_filter_ops_>`_ which you can download from CANVAS.
 When you unzip the dataset, you will find the following files inside:

    + ``tm1999_b4.tif`` – A scene from band 4 of the Landsat TM.
 Enschede in 1999.
    + ``tm1999_xs_ml_classification.tif`` – Classification of the types of land cover in Enschede.
 From Landsat TM 1999.